syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 ## Reveal

 The navigation pane is hidden behind the main content.
 The main content moves away on the opposite side up to the drawer width to show the drawer content.
-It can be set as shown below:
+It can be set as follows:

 {% tabs %}